scanabc/open/octo17/index.md

 <!-- .slide: data-background-image="tempo.jpg" class="whitebox" -->

-### Ideological Investments
+### Investments

-* Ideological means: we are just a tad biased towards *does this fix some chronic security issue*.
+A tad biased: *does this fix some chronic security issue*.

-* Seed funding
-* Private part for the public funding
+Leverage public grants with private funding.

 <!-- next -->